Research changelog

 • We learned that the teaching 'use a method, then release it and do not own the result' is not a general law about how practices end.

-• The dialogue made the idea more answerable to modern distress by narrowing its cohort, naming non-fit cases, adding comparison methods, and specifying harms to watch.
-It did not establish a new doctrine or prove origi...
+• The dialogue made the idea more answerable to modern distress by narrowing its cohort, naming who it does not help, adding comparison methods.

 • We learned that a post-practice check is not automatically wise because it asks for humility, release, or return to conduct.